agda/agda/doc/user-manual/language/cubical.lagda.rst

   sys3 : Partial i0 Set₁
   sys3 = λ { () }

-There are cubical subtypes as in CCHM:
+There are cubical subtypes as in the CCHM system:

 .. code-block:: agda